 Anything that helps developers work faster will accelerate time to market and time to revenue.
 Faster application development and faster data insights can increase profitability.

 ESG validated how easy it is to create and expand a storage cluster with the right data services.
 Storage tasks are simplified in the GUI, including the ability to create workloads from preset templates or from typical development resources such as YAML files and Git repositories.
 It was simple and fast to create the storage resources and policies required for object storage as well.
-All developers have to do is select a storage class, and OCS does the provisioning, attaching, and mounting.
+All developers have to do is select a storage class, and OpenShift Container Storage does the provisioning, attaching, and mounting.
 In addition, with just a few clicks, we were able to create multiple replicas across local and cloud platforms.
-The powerful combination of GUI and CLI that is easily scriptable makes OCS simple for developers to use, hiding the complications of persistent storage and allowing them to easily consume what they need.
+The powerful combination of GUI and CLI that is easily scriptable makes OpenShift Container Storage simple for developers to use, hiding the complications of persistent storage and allowing them to easily consume what they need.

 The Bigger Truth